thnaeff/CommandOP/README.md

 ```

-Here are two possible command lines we want to parse, with long (--) and short (-) options:
+Here is a possible command lines we want to parse, with long (--) and short (-) options:

 ```
 --option1 o11 o12 o13 --option2=o2 -abc
-option1 o11 o12 o13 option2 o2 -abc
 ```